buttplugio/buttplug-unity/README.md

 Unity Package for Buttplug support in Unity 2018.2+.

-Buttplug Unity contains a Intiface CLI executable, so Intiface Desktop is not required.
-It is still recommended that you allow users to connect out to ID somehow, though.
+Buttplug Unity is basically a repackage of the [Buttplug C# Libraries](https://github.com/buttplugio/buttplug-csharp) for Unity.

+Unlike older versions.
+Buttplug Unity v3 and later **DO NOT CONTAIN ANY EXECUTABLES OR WAYS TO ACCESS HARDWARE**.
+It is assumed that users will have [Intiface Central](https://intiface.com/central) installed.

+It is highly recommended that developers check out the [Buttplug Developer Guide](https://docs.buttplug.io/docs/dev-guide) for more info on Buttplug architecture and usage before delving into using this package with their Unity project.

 ## Installation